 - 1 tsp dried rosemary $0.10

-- Add SIX CUPS of water to the slow cooker and stir to combine the ingredients.
-Place the lid on the slow cooker and cook on low for 8 hours.
+Add SIX CUPS of water to the slow cooker and stir to combine the ingredients.
+Place the lid on the slow cooker and cook for 8 hours on low or on high for 4-5 hours.

 Step by Step Photos